 In all of the places your customers are looking for you, you need to make sure all of your information is correct and enticing.
 Your business name, phone number, website, and address should be correct and consistent as the foundation.
 In addition to those, you should have quality photos, videos, and links.
 The description should list your main services and the keywords you wish to rank for.
 Reviews and response times should be shown and in good standing.

-- A correct google map listing
+- A correct Google Map listings

-- Correct Contact Information
+- Correct contact information

 Optimize Directories and Citations

-Be Active on Social
+Be Active on Social Media

 We believe every business should have a consistent social media presence.
-Yes this is engaging to your audience but it also increases your Local SEO rankings.
+Yes, this is engaging to your audience but it also increases your Local SEO rankings.
 Be sure to add content to your Google My Business profile and then share that profile on your social media pages.
 This dual reinforcement will strengthen your Local SEO presence.

 Don’t Be Overwhelmed

 Dogwood can help.
-In addition to traditional SEO services, we are well versed in all of the aspects of Local SEO.
+In addition to traditional SEO services, we are well versed in all aspects of Local SEO.
 We can help your customers find you whether your target audience is all over the nation, the state, or your city.
 Let us help.
 Let’s get the conversation started.